mathkimchi/singularity/DEVLOG.md

 Everything else will just be convenience on top of that, including the `ServerHandle`, which should really belong in the sttk.

+2026-07-30 10:45PM

+Ok, just committed the idea, now I'll actually make the raw client initializer interface.

+I won't add things like send sync or object safety (for box) for the initial making of this,
+I'll add it as I need to while using it in the server in the next commit.